-another favorite snack from the gujarati cuisine is methi muthia.
+methi muthia is another favorite snack from the gujarati cuisine.

 methi muthia are steamed or fried dumplings made from chickpea flour and fenugreek leaves/methi.. there are various ways of making muthia… i always make these with chickpea flour. but you can also make them with whole wheat flour, bajra (pearl millet) or jowar (sorghum) flour.

-i made these a few day later after making the the methi thepla. i made both the versions, steamed and fried. i was partial to the steamed version. i just loved it plain.
+i made these a few day later after making the the methi thepla. i made both versions of methi muthia, steamed and fried. i was partial to the steamed version. i just loved it plain.

 the fried methi muthia has to be eaten when they are hot or warm. they go well with any sweet or spicy chutney… even tomato sauce.